There are many things you can do to help contribute to sustainability at George Brown College.

 - Recycle Toner Cartridges.
 Don't dispose of used Xerox toner cartridges from the printer.
 Request a pick up from Purolator so they can properly recycle it.
-Download the PDF for instructions.
+Download the PDF from GBCommunity for instructions.
 Non-Xerox toners can be returned to your Campus Shipping and Receiving and they will be returned to the Staples Advantage for recycling.

 - Compost Your Coffee Pods: Switch to coffee pods that are compostable or at least recyclable.
 Get a small compost bin in your office and schedule a weekly volunteer to take them home for recycling or for the green bin organics collection.